hakantektas/appium-parallel-test/README.md

 You can run tests simultaneously on IOS, Android physical and emulator, simulator devices.

 ***Getting Started***

-This project allows you to run parallel tests on iOS and Android devices at the same time.

-In the project
-Appium 2.4.1 ,
-Java JDK 21.0.3 ,
-Allure Report 2.17.0 ,
-TestNG 7.4.0 ,
-Appium Java Client 7.6.0 ,
-jUnit 4.11 was used.

-It supports parallel testing.
-You can run tests simultaneously on IOS, Android physical and emulator, simulator devices.

 TestNg.xml file contains 5 parameters.